-"in-person" classes, as well as offer a hybrid distance learning option, starting this fall.
+"in-person" classes.
 This has been confirmed by our state superintendent with our private school organization, the Washington Federation of Independent Schools (WFIS).

-There are two reasons why we are able to start this year with in-person classes.
-The first reason is because of PSAA's ability to have small class sizes that will help with student safety and social distancing.
-The other reason is that we will be conducting necessary contact tracing to keep our students, faculty and community safe.
+One of the reasons we are confident in our ability to provide in-person classes again this year is because of PSAA's ability to have small class sizes that will help with student safety and social distancing.
+Small class sizes also afford the ability to conduct necessary contact tracing, if needed, to keep our students, faculty, and community safe.
 Feel free to read our safety management plan where we explain the noticeable changes to our campus safety policies and procedures while managing COVID-19.

-We continue to have faith in our God that He will guide us through these new and challenging times.
+We continue to have faith in our God that He will guide us through these challenging times.

-We thank you for your confidence in us as we continue to work in partnership to provide a well-rounded Christian educational experience.
-We have missed our students and are looking forward to seeing you in the fall!
+We thank you for your confidence in us as we continue to work in partnership to provide a well-balanced and safe educational Christian experience at PSAA.

 For more information, please click on the information below.